danthemango/VIU-2018-Notes/README.md

 # School
-Code used for some school work but not part of major projects
+- used to store some minor-ish school projects and school notes